[Lube, Cosmetics & Massage Products Review] Bijoux Indiscrets Bubblegum Play Kit

 I love Valentine’s Day.
 And look, I know I probably shouldn’t.
 I know it’s a manufactured and over-commercialised holiday.
 But at the end of the day, it gives me an excuse to surprise my loved ones… and to wear a bunch of pink, girly, sparkly shit with hearts all over it.
 (Who am I kidding?
 I do that all year round.)

-But should you give your lover(s) sex toys for Valentine’s Day?
+But if you’re looking for sexy gift ideas, should you give your partner(s) or lover(s) sex toys for Valentine’s Day?

 I’m going to say yes… with caveats.